 Welcome to the information webpage of the Medical Imaging Department of The Royal Children's Hospital (RCH).
-The department's team consists of radiologists, medical imaging technologists, medical resonance technologist, nuclear medicine technologists, sonographers,
+The department's team consists of radiologists, medical imaging technologists, magnetic resonance technologists, nuclear medicine technologists, sonographers,

-nurses, clerical staff, reception staff, and radiology assistants.
+nurses, clerical staff, medical physicists, and radiology assistants.

 The Medical Imaging Department is a specialised department that aims to provide the best possible medical imaging for children with minimal irradiation and discomfort.
 The imaging is performed with specialised paediatric techniques and modern equipment in the best possible surroundings.

 The department provides:-

 We also provide imaging services to assist surgeons and other doctors during interventional and surgical procedures.

 The Medical Imaging Department is located on the Lower Ground level, opposite the Green lifts (in the East building).